Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 Tidying dataset
 ---------------

-This is the part of the assignment that is more open for discussions, this is because a tidy dataset is not the same for everybody and it varies acording to it's application.
-As this dataset will not have any application at all (at least not on this course) the tidy format is up to the previous experiences (or even lack of it) of the future (or current) scientist.
-So, this section tries to explain why this dataset is tidy for me and how tidyied it.
+This is the part of the assignment that is more open for discussions.
+This is because a tidy dataset is not the same for everybody and it varies acording to it's application and as this dataset will not have any application at all (at least not on this course) the tidy format is up to the previous experiences (or even lack of it) of the future (or current) scientist.
+So, this section tries to explain why this dataset is tidy for me and how I tidyied it.

 In the first part of this section the code put the dataset created until now through a pipe which gather all the columns of the data set but the datatype and the activity and stores them as observations under the variable subject, then it group this data by activity and subject and summirizes their values by mean storing the results in a variable called mean.
 The result of this pipe is then stored in a new dataset called tidyData.
 ```R